TOA3DPrinting/ShareBot-XXL-3D-Printer-Firmware-Update-Calibrate-Steps/README.md

 After you have connected the printer you can press Upload it will take about 1 minute and you'll see the printers screen go blank or have black cubes its doing its thing.

-Calibrate AXIS steps per mm #-
+Calibrating the AXIS steps per mm #- Optional
-See if the Stepper motors are calibrated correctly, you can adjust the steps per mm on the Configuration.h tab After you measure with calipers making the printer head travel 100mm to see if in real life measurements are correct.
+See if the Stepper motors are calibrated correctly, in here you can adjust the steps per mm on the Configuration.h tab After you measure with calipers making the printer head travel 100mm to see if in real life measurements are correct.
 After you find out the numbers you can adjust accordingly.